Kamon1996/ReactSocialApp/README.md

-# This is my first test project on React
+# First test project on React

 ## Welcome to my socialApp!
 Where: